SMI performance returns can be accessed via our Performance page.

 Unlimited.
 The Trustee reserves the right to decline any application and additional investments at its absolute discretion.

-Due to the different tax treatments of accumulation and pension phases, separate units and prices are allocated to the equivalent options in each of these different phases.
-That means, to change an investment option from accumulation to pension, a full redemption and subsequent new application will need to be processed.
+Due to the different tax treatments of accumulation and pension phases, separate units and prices are allocated to the equivalent options in each of these distinct phases.
+That means, to change an investment option from accumulation to pension, a full redemption from the existing investment option and subsequent new application will need to be processed.
+Note this change can be made within your existing SMI account, you do not need to open a new account.

 SMI issues a quarterly statement in the month following the close of the previous quarter.
-This means, they’re issued in January, April, July and October of each year.
-As a PST is a tax-paid vehicle, no annual tax statement is issued.
+This means, they are issued in January, April, July, and October of each year.
+An annual statement is also issued each year by the end of August.

 Hostplus SMI investments are managed via a pooled superannuation trust (PST) which is a tax-paid investment vehicle.
 This means that the tax reporting, liability and compliance lies with Hostplus and not the investor.